 Preprints

-All these methods can be used in Machine Learning problems.
-For example, the training process for large neural networks can be described in a similar way to a system of interacting particles.
-When the number of parameters is large, which is often the case, the relevant information is contained in their distribution, i.e. the training process is described by what might be considered the macroscopic behavior associated with the system under consideration.
-In some cases, it is then possible to return to the analysis of nonlinear optimization problems.
+Finally, my research is also closely connected to neural networks in several ways.
+First, I am concerned with the mathematical study of training processes for large neural networks, which can be described in a manner similar to systems of interacting particles.
+When the number of parameters is large—as is typically the case—the relevant information is contained in their distribution.
+In other words, the training process can be viewed as a macroscopic description of the system’s collective behavior.
+In some cases, this perspective leads back to the analysis of nonlinear optimization problems.